We are seeking your views on North Central London’s Sustainability and Transformation Plan (NCL STP).

 The consultation report will go to the Health and Wellbeing Board and Policy and Resources Committee.

 The consultation has now closed and the council is currently analysing the results.

-All the responses from the consultation will be taken into account and councillors will consider the responses to this consultation at the Adults and Safeguarding Committee meeting scheduled for 19 September 2016.
+All the responses from the consultation will be taken into account and will be fed into the North Central London STP.
 The council will publish the findings here and we will also let you know how we are acting on the results of the consultation under ‘We asked, You said, We Did.’